This Is How You Build An ASIC Miner (In 6 Steps)

 • Heatsinks.
 All ASIC chips generate excessive amounts of heat.
 Therefore, the majority of machines require air cooling which is achieved via a combination of heatsinks and fans.
 Heatsinks are tall strands of aluminum that fit flush against a hashboard to draw heat away from it.
 Due to their size, these devices take up the majority of space in a mining rig.
 However, without them, the ASIC chips would likely overheat and burn out.

 • Cooling fans.
 Cooling fans work in conjunction with heatsinks.
-Cooling fans help to remove heat that is produced which can lead to a reduction in the efficiency of the device.
-For each ASIC machine, 2 fans are often required; 1 to push cool air into the device, and another to extract warm air from the device.
-To successfully cool ASIC miners, cooling fans tend to work at full capacity which means that these devices can produce excessive levels of noise (75-90 decibels).
+They help to remove heat, which can reduce the device's efficiency.
+For each ASIC machine, 2 fans are often required: one to push cool air into the device and another to extract warm air from the device.
+To successfully cool ASIC miners, cooling fans tend to work at full capacity, which means that these devices can produce excessive noise (75-90 decibels).

 ASIC mining components examples